metalmatze/matthiasloibl.com/content/posts/benchmarking-my-computers-by-compiling-thanos.md

 This benchmark is far from being scientific, but tasks like these (compiling) are pretty much what I do every day, so I care a lot of the new hardware improved here. :)

 Going **from 70s to 9s** is really significant and impressive.
 Although Go has an amazing cache for the build system, I'm pretty I'll notice the difference here and there every day going foward.

+As for the ThinkPad, I'm super happy with it as a laptop, but my desktop is finally a lot more powerful again!

 ***